-Thanks to its optimal detection limit, Actim PROM can identify even small amounts of amniotic fluid with a minimal risk of false positive results due to the very low levels of IGFBP-1 normally found in the vagina during pregnancy.
+Thanks to its optimal cut-off, Actim PROM can identify even small amounts of amniotic fluid with a minimal risk of false positive results due to the very low levels of IGFBP-1 normally found in the vagina during pregnancy.

 Figure 1.
-Actim PROM identifies premature rupture of membranes through a simple vaginal swab sample.
+Actim PROM identifies premature rupture of fetal membranes from a vaginal swab sample